MadcowOG/Doom-Bot/README.md

   ]
  }
  ```
-3. Add songs to the music directory
 * Any songs added to the music directory manually must be mp3 and be in lowercase
-4. View the Command List
-    *  Use the .cl or .cls command
-    * Or the .help command

 # Invite Bot to Server

-You will need to invite the bot to your server before being able to run it:
+You will need to make sure that the bot is running when it joins the server:

 1. Go to the [discord developer portal](https://discord.com/developers/applications) and sign in.